realgenekim/closed-record/README.md

 # ClosedRecord: Strict Map Wrapper for Safe Clojure

 A Clojure data structure that catches invalid map key access immediately - designed to prevent typos, detect LLM hallucinations, and eliminate silent nil bugs.
+I'm using this in all my projects, and am finding all sorts of issues every couple of days that normally would have caused hours of chasing down questions that usually involve asking "where did this nil come from?"

 ---